We offer opportunities for all ages to explore and enjoy nature through a series of events and training.

 Click here for more information on this project.

-An exciting new project we are working in close partnership with to deliver primary school education and school grounds projects is Old Chalk New Downs.
+An exciting project we are working in close partnership with to deliver primary school education and school grounds projects is Old Chalk New Downs.
 This landscape scale scheme is looking at habitat restoration of what has been called the UK's rainforest, or species rich chalk downland.
 The UK has approximately 50% of the world's resource of this rare, precious and species rich habitat.
 The project will not only make habitat connections through practical restoration projects, but link with the wider community seeking to educate, inform and entertain.
-Look out for their dedicated programme of events on their website, including healthy living walks, training days and family fun days.
+Click here to visit their website.